nuniz/Brain-Tumor-Image-Synthesis-and-Classification/README.md

         data_path - A path to the pkl file of the traninig data data_test_path - A path to the pkl of the test data

- * Keep the other variables for the original value
+ * Keep the other variables values.

 ### Training/ Testing
 * Run the script train.py.